Grain

 Understanding the key chemical compounds helps explain why grain pairs well with certain ingredients.

-Plant compound that binds minerals; reduced through soaking, sprouting, and fermentation to improve mineral bioavailability
+Compound in grain bran that binds minerals; reduced through soaking, sprouting, or fermentation to improve mineral bioavailability

 Quick Tips